MicrosoftDocs/PowerShell-Docs/reference/v3/Diagnostic/Export-Counter.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Path
 Specifies the path and file name of the output file.
-Enter a relative or absolute path on the local computer, or a Uniform Naming Convention \(UNC\) path to a remote computer, such as \\\\Computer\Share\file.blg.
+Enter a relative or absolute path on the local computer, or a Uniform Naming Convention (UNC) path to a remote computer, such as \\\\Computer\Share\file.blg.
 This parameter is required.

 Note: The file format is determined by the value of the FileFormat parameter, not by the file name extension in the path.